Skip to main content

 • “It's an absolutely linear game with a large world that only seems open, with no clear direction of where exactly you are allowed, making exploration feel like a tedious unpaid job for you to grind through before you finally find that one door that is unlocked or that one lever that can be pulled.”

-• “Having to essentially repair your weapon after 1 or 2 fights gets tedious pretty quickly, but there is generally a forge close by, so there is that.”
+• “Having to essentially repair your weapon after 1 or 2 fights gets tedious pretty quickly, but there generally is a forge close by so there is that.”

 • optimization